mykolaichukAlexander/teltonika-server/README.md

 # Teltonika Server

-A server for Teltonika GPS trackers that receives data from devices and forwards it to ThingsBoard IoT platform.
+A server for Teltonika GPS trackers that receives data from devices and forwards it to a configurable HTTP API endpoint.

 ## Description

 Teltonika Server is a lightweight, high-performance TCP server written in Rust that handles connections from Teltonika GPS tracking devices.
-It processes the binary data sent by these devices, parses it according to the Teltonika protocols (primarily Codec8), and forwards the structured data to a ThingsBoard IoT platform instance.
+It processes the binary data sent by these devices, parses it according to the Teltonika protocols (primarily Codec8), and forwards the structured data to a configurable HTTP API endpoint.

 ## Features

 - TCP server listening on port 5027 (standard Teltonika port)
 - IMEI-based device authentication
 - Support for Teltonika Codec8 protocol
-- Real-time data forwarding to ThingsBoard
+- Real-time data forwarding to configurable HTTP API endpoints
 - Proper acknowledgment handling for device messages
 - Asynchronous processing using Tokio runtime